evmckinney9/transpile_benchy/README.md

         return self.main_pm.run(circuit)
 ```

+### 4. `benchmark.py`:

-4. `benchmark.py`: This is the core benchmarking class `Benchmark`.
+This is the core benchmarking class `Benchmark`.
 It loads circuits from the submodules, applies the transpilers to them, calculates metrics on the transpiled circuits, and plots the results.
 The plots compare the metrics of the different transpilers on each circuit.

-#### For the full example, see `src/notebooks/main.ipynb`

 ![initial_plot](images/transpile_benchy_Depth.svg)